Artpop: Announcements

-In August 2012, after getting a matching tattoo, Gaga announced on her social media that the record would be titled Artpop, stating that she would prefer it capitalized for stylization.
-The album was originally expected to be released in early 2013, but was indefinitely postponed after Gaga developed synovitis and a labral tear to her hip that required surgical correction.
-This resulted in the cancellation of the remainder of her Born This Way Ball.
+In August 2012, after getting a matching tattoo, Gaga announced on her social media that the record would be titled Artpop, stating she preferred it capitalized.
+The album was originally expected to be released in early 2013 but was indefinitely postponed after Gaga developed synovitis and a labral tear in her hip that required surgical correction, which resulted in the cancellation of the remainder of the Born This Way Ball tour.
 In July 2013, Gaga confirmed that Artpop would be released on November 11, 2013, in the United States.
-The pre-order of the album was initially supposed to begin on September 1, 2013, but was moved up to August 19, 2013 "due to public anticipation".
-This was later changed to August 12 to coincide with the early release of "Applause".
+Album pre-orders were initially scheduled for September 1, 2013, but were moved to August 19 "due to public anticipation", and ultimately to August 12 to coincide with the early release of "Applause".